AutoScout24/plugin-dotcms-oauth/README.md

 http://localhost:8080/html/portal/login.jsp?native=true
 ````

+You can also set a cookie "native_login" to "true".
+This makes it much easier to reset your password, if the plugin
+should be broken.

 ## Known issues
 DotCMS do have their own user accounts needed for system administration and support:
 * Admin2 User (admin2@dotcms.com)